icheckteam/ichain/README.md

 English | [Vietnamese](README_VN.md)

-Wellcome to Ichain source code library!
+Welcome to Ichain source code library!

 Ichain is a blockchain based on tendermint.
-Ichain makes deploying, multiple networks connection and run sypply chain application easier.
+Ichain makes deploying, multiple networks connection and run supply chain application easier.

 NOTE: The code is alpha version, but is in the process of rapid development.
 The master code may be unstable, stable version can be downloaded in the release page.